mezzio/mezzio/doc/book/getting-started/features.md

 - bootstrapping
 - parsing of request body parameters
 - addition of debugging tools
-- embedded Expressive applications that you want to match at a given literal path
+- embedded Mezzio applications that you want to match at a given literal path
 - etc.